epfl-si/meteor-accounts-oidc/IMPLEMENTATION.md

 - at the very beginning, i.e. at configuration-time: `epfl:accounts-oidc` supports (and even recommends) using the IdP's `.well-known/openid-configuration` as a configuration source, rather than having to set every single OAuth endpoint by hand in the configuration (which it does support too, FWIW).
 This code lives in `config.ts`;
 - at the very end, i.e. once the OAuth2 token exchange completes: `accounts-oidc-server.ts` knows how to decode the JWT ID token that it receives in the same exchange.
 It also follows up with a call to [the UserInfo endpoint](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo).

+# User-Customizable Behavior

+Finally, all the personal information obtained as per the previous paragraph flows into `OIDC.getNewUserData` and `OIDC.getUserServiceData`, which the app author may override.
+Their out-of-the-box behavior is described in [README.md](./README.md).

 # References